 -

-Advanced access control with Database Firewall and Database Vault
+Advanced access control management with Database Firewall and Database Vault

 -

-Unified database auditing with Database Security Assessment Tool (DBSAT) and Data Safe
+Unified database control with Database Security Assessment (DBSAT) and Data Safe

-For every identified risk, the security plan must define the relevant actions, their maturity level, and how they’ll progress over time.
-Once again, a data security plan must be managed over the long term to remain effective.
+For each identified risk, the security plan must therefore define the corresponding actions, the maturity level of those actions and how they will progress over time.
+Once again, the data security plan must be managed over the long term if it is to remain effective.

-To support this effort, we’ve chosen to equip our approach with a cyber risk and compliance management tool.
+To support this approach, we have chosen to equip the framework with a risk management tool for managing cyber risks and compliance.

-DL: For the past two years, it’s clearly been a growing concern.
-ITIL alone is no longer enough, and many organizations are now pursuing ISO 27001 certification.
-In this context, end-to-end data traceability and a commitment to continuous improvement are essential.
-We now help clients easily integrate data security into their ISO 27001 journey.
+DL: For around two years, this has clearly become a major concern for companies: ITIL is no longer enough, and many organisations have begun working towards ISO 27001 certification.
+In this context, end-to-end data traceability and a continuous improvement approach must be implemented.
+We can now help our clients easily incorporate data security into their ISO 27001 initiatives.

 Contact us